Overton Park Golf Course Renovation

 Renovation began in January 2021, with grass re-seeding beginning in April 2021.
 While the course is closed for the grass to grow in, the clubhouse will remain open to the public, except for a period of time when it too will be closed for renovations.
 The budget for this project is just under $2 million, the majority of which is being provided by private donors.
 (Scroll down for ways you can contribute.)
 The course is, and will remain, a public golf course that is accessible, affordable, and welcoming to all.

-August Update: Re-opening is set for spring 2022.
+Update: Re-opening is set for June 2022.
 Some of the grass needs more time to grow in, and other sections must be re-seeded.
 Click here for an update.

 Golf Course Gifts